WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 ## Front end Technology

 The dashboard front end is primary built using React.js, written in Javascript and JSX.
 What follows is an overview of how data moves through the app and some more general resources for understanding the stack.
-It was originally done with Flux (McFly), but as of May 2017, it is being gradually migrated to Redux.

 The stylesheet language used is Stylus along with its Rupture utility.
 ### Resources